geraldekhs/pySldWrap/README.md

 * Currently, there is no way to stop the script once step 5 has started.

-# * Main Use Cases
+# Example Use Cases
-Use Case 1
+**Use Case 1**
-* Extract file properties from all parts, put them into an excel file
+* Use script to add/change unique file properties to various parts in excel file
+* This is pretty much the same as adding the solidworks files; u have to type properties one by one.

+**Use Case 2**
-* Modify the excel file
+* Use excel functions to change multiple file properties at once.
-* Extract data from modified excel file, use this to modify data in part files.
-* Generate the modified BOM (done within Solidworks and not using python)

-Use Case 2
-* Changing property values in multiple part files (currently supports same values only)
-* Eg. 10 part files need their project names changed

-'''